WebEngineering-FHNW/hs17-bewertete-uebung-JuHa11/docs/exercise/exercise.md

 Other comments:

-I'm particular proud of: my box-layout and the
+I'm particular proud of: my box-layout and the statistic on the details page.

 ## Project grading